SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Collect CVE metadata from relevant external datasources, map it to Software Heritage data model and link CVEs to relevant revisions (introducing and fixing revisions).
+Collect CVE metadata from relevant external data sources, map it to Software Heritage data model and link CVEs to relevant revisions (introducing and fixing revisions).

 **Includes work**

-- Design a data model for CVE
+- Design a data model for CVEs
 - Implement crawlers for CVE data sources
 - Store metadata

 **KPIs**

-- Number of CVE stored
+- Number of CVEs stored
 - Number of Objects linked to a CVE

 Vulnerability Dataset extraction